pkepley/pkepley.github.io/_posts/2021-02-08-WineImagesIntoSound.md

 series.
 So, instead of interleaving, you could probably just take the average of the two bounds in each sample.
-If you did it this way, you *might* not have to smooth the signal to remove the ringing artifacts - although it may still be necessary!
+If you did it this way, you *might* not have to smooth the signal to remove the ringing artifacts - but it may still be necessary!

 ## Sanity Checking With the Computerphile Audio <a id="computerphile_reconstruction"></a>